 - 100 people – 50 pounds

-Stored properly in the fridge, these be stored in the fridge for 3 to 5 days.
+STORE cooked potatoes in an airtight container in the fridge for up to 3 to 5 days.

+FREEZE.
 As long as your potatoes have plenty of butter and cream, they’re great for freezing.
-We recommend placing them in a freezer-safe Ziploc bag and laying them flat (it makes it easier to store and to reheat).
+We recommend placing them in a freezer-safe Ziploc bag, and laying them flat (it makes it easier to store and to reheat).